smaremanda/add-in-docs/outlook/manifests/activation-rules.md

 - [Rule element (RuleCollection complexType) (add-ins for Office schema v1.1)](http://msdn.microsoft.com/en-us/library/c6ce9d52-4b53-c6a6-de7e-c64106135c81%28Office.15%29.aspx) that combines multiple rules using logical operations

- **Note**  The [Rule](http://msdn.microsoft.com/en-us/library/56dfc32e-2b8c-1724-05be-5595baf38aa3%28Office.15%29.aspx) element that you use to specify an individual rule is of the abstract[Rule](http://msdn.microsoft.com/en-us/library/bcd7a3a7-9cd4-a270-89e0-5386d1c6df01%28Office.15%29.aspx) complex type.
+ **Note**  The [Rule](http://msdn.microsoft.com/en-us/library/56dfc32e-2b8c-1724-05be-5595baf38aa3%28Office.15%29.aspx) element that you use to specify an individual rule is of the abstract [Rule](http://msdn.microsoft.com/en-us/library/bcd7a3a7-9cd4-a270-89e0-5386d1c6df01%28Office.15%29.aspx) complex type.
 Each of the following types of rules extends this abstract **Rule** complex type.
-So when you specify an individual rule in a manifest, you must use the[xsi:type](http://www.w3.org/TR/xmlschema-1/) attribute to further define one of the following types of rules.
-For example, the following rule defines an[ItemIs](http://msdn.microsoft.com/en-us/library/f7dac4a3-1574-9671-1eda-47f092390669%28Office.15%29.aspx) rule: `<Rule xsi:type="ItemIs" ItemType="Message" />`Note: The  **FormType** attribute applies to activation rules in the manifest v1.1 but is not defined in **VersionOverrides** v1.0.
-So it can't be used when[ItemIs](http://msdn.microsoft.com/en-us/library/f7dac4a3-1574-9671-1eda-47f092390669%28Office.15%29.aspx) is used in the **VersionOverrides** node.
+So when you specify an individual rule in a manifest, you must use the [xsi:type](http://www.w3.org/TR/xmlschema-1/) attribute to further define one of the following types of rules.
+For example, the following rule defines an [ItemIs](http://msdn.microsoft.com/en-us/library/f7dac4a3-1574-9671-1eda-47f092390669%28Office.15%29.aspx) rule: `<Rule xsi:type="ItemIs" ItemType="Message" />`Note: The  **FormType** attribute applies to activation rules in the manifest v1.1 but is not defined in **VersionOverrides** v1.0.
+So it can't be used when [ItemIs](http://msdn.microsoft.com/en-us/library/f7dac4a3-1574-9671-1eda-47f092390669%28Office.15%29.aspx) is used in the **VersionOverrides** node.

 The following table lists the types of rules available.
 You can find more information following the table and in the specified articles under [Create Outlook add-ins for read forms](../outlook/read/read-scenario.md).